loomio/loomio-docs/en/src/user_manual/groups/subgroups/index.md

 ![](subgroup_sidebar.png)

-### Invitations
+## Invite to subgroup

 Invite people to a subgroup as you invite them into a group.
 If they're already in your parent group you can just type their name.
 You can also quickly select everyone from the parent group.

-#### Simultaneously invite people to subgroups and parent group
+### Simultaneously invite people to subgroups and parent group

 If you use the **Invite people** button from your parent group's **Members** tab, you can invite people to multiple subgroups at the same time by ticking the boxes of those you would like them to join immediately.

 ![](subgroup_invite.png)

-## Administering subgroups
+## Administer subgroup

 Subgroups can have their own admins, and admins of a subgroup may not be the same as the admins of the parent group.

-However, an admin of the parent group can make themselves admin of any subgroups.
+However an admin of the 'parent' group can make themselves admin of any subgroups.
 This helps administrators of the parent group to administer subgroups as necessary.

 Go to the subgroup and click **Join group**.